 2. Creative Tagline: Short and powerful, this is the tagline that your customers would recognize first.
 Think Differently.
 Apple.
 Can You Hear Me Now?
 Verizon.
 The tagline is outward-facing.
 Like a clever punchline, this brief statement is used in marketing to create a memorable brand and can often change over the years with the advent of new campaigns.
 Unlike a slogan, a tagline doesn’t necessarily have to identify the product or the company.
 The goal with a tagline is memorability and customer-to-brand association.

-3. Mission or Vision Statement: A Mission Statement is a more descriptive statement that is meant to inform and inspire the organization from within.
+3. Mission Statement: A Mission Statement is a more descriptive statement that is meant to inform and inspire the organization from within.
 It gives employees and other shareholders the why and how of your business.
 While the Mission Statement can be shared with your customers, this statement is most operative when designed to be an internal document created in collaboration with all of the decision makers of the brand, not just one department.
 We highly recommend reviewing the advice Steven R. Covey gives in The 7 Habits about formulating an effective mission statement.